Compare Trade School

 Do medical assistants make good money?

-The median salary is $38,270, with experienced assistants earning $45,000-$57,000.
-While entry-level pay is modest, the fast training time and excellent job growth make it a good value.
+See the salary data above for current BLS figures.
+While entry-level pay is modest, wages increase with experience, and the fast training time and excellent job growth make it a good value.
 Many use it as a stepping stone to higher-paying healthcare careers.

 Is medical assisting a good career?

-Medical assisting offers fast training, outstanding job growth (14%), and meaningful healthcare work.
+Medical assisting offers fast training, strong job growth, and meaningful healthcare work.
 It’s a good fit if you enjoy patient care, want healthcare experience, and can handle multitasking in a busy environment.

 Is it hard to become a medical assistant?